THE DOVER WAR MEMORIAL PROJECT

 Gibbens, J. D.

-He became a Gunner in the Royal Artillery, 157 Field Regiment, and was 23 when he was killed by enemy air action on 1st July 1941.
-He is commemorated on the Alamein Memorial.
-(We Remember 06)
+James became a Gunner in the Royal Artillery, 157 Field Regiment, and was 23 when he was killed by enemy air action on 1 July 1941.
+He is commemorated on the Alamein Memorial, Egypt, Column 232

-His sister could never hear the song "The White Cliffs of Dover" without breaking down.
+His sister, Doreen, could never hear the song "The White Cliffs of Dover" without breaking down.
 The song contains the words:

 "And Jimmy will go to sleep